 Vacancy Rate vs Occupancy Rate

 The two terms that one often comes across when dealing with an owned property are vacancy rate and occupancy rate.
 Both of them imply the opposite and hence it is important to understand the basic differences between the two.

 Listed below are some of the differences between them in a tabular form:

 |The number of units vacant or unoccupied in a building.||The number of units occupied in a building.|

 |Formula = Vacant Units * 100 / Total Units||Formula = Occupied Units * 100|

 =100% – Vacancy %

-This has been a guide to What is Vacancy Rate & its Definition.
-Here we discuss the formula to calculate vacancy rate examples, factors that impact vacancy along with its importance and uses.
-You can learn more about finance from the following articles –
+This article is a guide to Vacancy Rate and its definition.
+We discuss the vacancy rate formula, examples, and their importance and uses.
+You can learn more about finance from the following articles: –